kene-onwumbiko/UK-House-Price-Predictive-Model-and-Brexit-Analysis/README.md

 # UK-House-Price-Predictive-Model-and-Brexit-Analysis
-This project aims to analyze UK house prices and build a predictive model to estimate house prices using machine learning techniques.
+This project aims to analyze UK house prices and build a predictive model to estimate house prices using machine learning algorithms.
 Additionally, the impact of Brexit on house prices is explored through data analysis and visualization.

 # Dataset
 The dataset used in this project is "UK_Housing_Data.csv".
 It contains information about UK property sales, including various features such as price, property type, location, and transaction date.
+This dataset can be found on Kaggle.

 # Data Preprocessing
 Corrected data types and values in certain columns.